EPCCed/APT-python4hpc/lectures/01/README.md

 name:questionpython
 # Python for HPC?

+Python is popular...
+ - Easy to use and flexible (concise and minimal syntax )
+ - Dynamic variable typing
+ - Automatic memory management
+ - Allows imperative, functional, object-oriented & procedural programming
+ - Wide range of third-party scientific/numerical packages available

-Python is everywhere... how about in HPC?
+...but how about in HPC?

+---

+name:questionpython
+# Python for HPC?

 Programming language usage on ARCHER (January 2018 - March 2019)**\***: